webreinvent/vaah-docs/docs/vaahcms-2/backend/generate-module.md

     ```
     ?
 Will your module contains sample data (true/false):  true
     ```
-    For Sample data seeders SampleDataTableSeeder.
+    Use SampleDataTableSeeder for seeding Sample data.

     ###### Note: All the Seeds files will be found in `root/VaahCms/Modules/<module-name>/Database/Seeds` directory.

-After providing all the information, Module will generated under `project-root/Vaahcms/Modules`.
+After providing all the information, Module will be generated under `project-root/Vaahcms/Modules`.
 <img :src="$withBase('/images/module_path.png')" alt="module_path">

-`<module-root-folder>\config\config.php` contains the information that was enter while creating a module and can be changed by making changes to config.php file.
+`<module-root-folder>\config\config.php` contains the information that was entered while creating a module and can be changed by making changes to config.php file.
 <img :src="$withBase('/images/module-config-file.png')" alt="module-config-file">

 ### Step 3: Activating a module